roadside taverns served whiskey, beer, rum punch, and other forms of alcohol, and provided community gathering places

 Washington's Secretary of the Treasury (Alexander Hamilton) convinced the US Congress to impose an excise tax on whiskey in order to fund the Federal government.
 The Federal government needed revenue to pay for the Revolutionary War debts absorbed by the Federal government from the states, in the compromise that had resulted in the capital being located on the Potomac River.

 Farmers in western Pennsylvania felt the new Federal tax on whiskey was unfair.
-It was not economical to ship grain to Philadelphia or New York because the roads over the mountains were so poor, but distilling grain into whiskey reduced the bulk and made it possible to transport a high-value product that would not spoil.
-Farmers living east of the mountains who already had good roads paid no Federal tax on their grain, but western farmers with limited economic opportunity were forced to pay the new Federal tax on their alcohol production.
+It was not economical to ship grain to Philadelphia or New York because the roads over the mountains were so poor.
+Distilling grain into whiskey reduced the bulk.
+One bushel of grain became one gallon of whiskey; one acre of grain could be converted into forty gallons.

 Pennsylvania farmers refused to pay Federal taxes on whiskey and physically blocked tax collectors from doing their job, while officials in the new state of Kentucky took a simpler approach: they just refused to collect the excise tax.7